WWuHaoxiang/Qinzhuan/README.md

-# Qingzhuan
+# Qinzhuan
-A translation from qingzhuan to mandarin
+A translation from qinzhuan to mandarin